react-static/react-static/docs/api.md

 `Head` is a react component for managing tags in the document's `head`.
 Use it to update meta tags, title tags, etc.

 - It can be used anywhere in your app.
-- It can be used in muliple places at the same time.
+- It can be used in multiple places at the same time.
 - For more information, see the [React-Helmet library](https://github.com/nfl/react-helmet) that React Static uses to accomplish this.

 Example: